Teaching of Mastery Maths

 At Adlington Primary, our intent for mathematics is to teach a broad, balanced and progressive curriculum, using Maths to problem solve, reason and develop fluent conceptual understanding in each area of mathematics.
 Our policies, resources and schemes support our vision and help children across the school to become fluent mathematicians who can reason and solve a range of mathematical problems.
 Teachers across the school have access to the Lancashire scheme of work and its many associated interactive resources.
 We also supplement the Lancashire Scheme work with resources that support the teaching and learning of maths.
-For example - MyMaths, Times Tables Rock Stars, Purple Mash and Classroom Secrets.
+For example - MyMaths, Times Tables Rock Stars and Purple Mash.
 This allows maths learning to continue at home.

 Teachers alongside SLT decide how the children in their class will be best supported and challenged for different areas of maths; in how they will use resources and planning from these schemes.
 The mapping of Mathematics across school shows clear progression in line with age-related expectations.
 Staff at Adlington use their professional judgement, moderation and precise monitoring tools (alongside the subject leader) when deciding if and when certain areas of maths need to have more or less time spent on them, rather than simply following what the schemes of work suggest.
 From this point, targeted support will be factored into lessons, interventions and home learning.
 Adlington’s written calculation policy has a clear progression, with children using ‘expanded’ methods to ensure a clear understanding before they move on to using more concise written methods.
 We also encourage exploration of maths with a focus on children discussing maths at every opportunity possible.
 We want children to not just learn a method but be able to justify why they have chosen a certain method and explain why that method is the most efficient.